jhudielden/GPG_Jhudiel_LearningJournal/Tutorial1 Player Movement 2D Top Down.md

     }
 }
 ```
-What's happening here is declaring the different input movements using `Input.GetAxis` of the `Horizontal` axis and the `Vertical`
+What's happening here is the use of `Input.GetAxis` to declare and use the input movements of the `Horizontal` and Vertical` plane and making it a variable so it can be used the the following statements.

+The statements use of `transform.Translate` is